trimvu/Pokemon-Count-App/README.md

 * Displaying the difficulty options through Modals
 * Displaying the results of user actions through Modals
 * Changing an answer's button color when users hold the button down for visual feedback
+* A `Search` feature to search and view a specific Pokémon and its cards

 ## Potential Future Goal

-* A `Search` feature to search for a specific Pokémon and its cards
+* A more robust `Search` feature that allows users to search by their own conditions
 * A `Favorites` feature that will allow users to favorite specific cards
 * A backend to allow users to save favorites.